operator-framework/operator-sdk/doc/proposals/sdk-integration-with-olm.md

 1. Follow the compilation algorithm above to create an OperatorGroup g.
 2. Determine whether an OperatorGroup exists in a given namespace n.
 3. If no OperatorGroup exists in n:
-    1. If h was not compiled by operator-sdk:
+    1. If g was not compiled by operator-sdk:
         1. Label g with a static label to signify g was not created by operator-sdk.
-    2. Else if h was created by operator-sdk:
+    2. Else if g was created by operator-sdk:
         1. Label g with a static label to signify g was created by operator-sdk.
     3. Create g in n and return.
 4. Else if an OperatorGroup h exists in n: